LukasBanana/GeometronLib/README.md

 Dependencies
 ------------

-This library requires the [GaussianLib](https://github.com/LukasBanana/GaussianLib)
+Using this library requires the [GaussianLib](https://github.com/LukasBanana/GaussianLib)

 Example